 The present Diocese of Portland includes the entire state of Maine and is part of the Province of Boston.
 Established by Pope Pius IX on July 29, 1853, the Diocese of Portland then included the territorial limits of the present states of Maine and New Hampshire.
 Previous to that time, it was under the jurisdiction of the Bishop of Baltimore and later of the Bishop of Boston.
 In 1884, the diocese was divided and New Hampshire was established as a separate diocese with the Episcopal See located at Manchester.
 The Most Reverend Robert P. Deeley serves as the 12th Bishop of Portland.

 The diocese presently has an area of 33,215 square miles.
 It is organized in the form of a corporation sole, the title of which is "Roman Catholic Bishop of Portland."
-In addition to its 55 parishes, it has 10 elementary schools, one private elementary school, one diocesan high school and two private high schools.
+In addition to its 48 parishes, it has 9 elementary schools, one private elementary school, one diocesan high school and one private high school.
 It also includes one Catholic college, Saint Joseph's College of Maine in Standish.

 Within the diocese, there are also seven subsidized housing units, four rehabilitation and residence facilities, and three childcare centers.
 There are three Catholic hospitals operating independently of the diocese as well as Catholic Charities Maine, the state's largest social service agency, which operates as a separate corporation.